n-kaushal123/Patient-No-Show-Chronic-Condition-Analysis/README.md

 # Patient No-Show & Chronic Condition Analysis

-Analyzing healthcare appointment data to find patterns behind why patients miss their scheduled visits.
+Analyzing healthcare appointment data to understand which factors are associated with patients missing their scheduled visits

 ## Problem Statement